mtndbs/HU_React_Final/README.md

 - Node.js
 - MongoDB
-- Installation
+- Installation:
-1 Clone the repository:
+  - 1 Clone the repository:
-2 Install the dependencies:
+  - 2 Install the dependencies:
   - run: npm Install at both Client and Server directories
     - Server port at 7800
     - React development port at 3000